This page may contain affiliate links, see our disclaimer here.

 It’s been over 40 years since I walked the Samaria Gorge with my then hubby.
 I don’t think we knew what we were about to do!
 But I’ve never forgotten …

 Samaria Gorge - the Awesome Authority of Nature

 To begin the decent through the gorge my wife and I joined a coach service to the Omalos Plateau which sits high on the Lefka Ori or White Mountains, …

 Samaria is Fantastic - Would Recommend to Anyone FIT !

 Hi, In the 80's I had the honour of being a tour guide on Crete.
-Among other things, I used to take groups 3 times a week, down the Samaria Gorge, starting …
+Among other things, I used to take groups three times a week, down the Samaria Gorge, …

-The Samaria National Park is a large mountainous park in the centre of the White Mountains in the west of Crete.
+The Samaria National Park and UNESCO Biosphere Reserve is a large mountainous park in the centre of the White Mountains in the west of Crete.